Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/projects.md

 ### Configuration types / APIs

 Each type of folder must contain one `configuration yaml` and one or more JSON files containing the actual configuration sent to the Dynatrace API.
-The folder name is case-sensitive and needs to be written exactly as in its definition in [Supported configuration types](configTypes_tokenPermissions.md).
+The folder name is case-sensitive and needs to be written exactly as in its definition in [Supported configuration types](supported_configurations.md). //TODO UPDATE THAT FILE

 ```